From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 Value per hour: $219

 The pattern was clear.
-Bottom six clients consumed 37.5% of his time but generated only 30% of revenue at terrible margins.
-The top five consumed 20.8% of time, generated 25% of revenue at exceptional margins.
+The bottom 6 clients consumed 37.5% of his time but generated only 30% of revenue at weak margins, while the top 5 used 20.8% of his time and generated 25% of revenue at strong margins.

-He was subsidizing low-value clients with the profits from high-value clients.
+He was using the profits from high-value clients to carry low-value ones.

-Traditional advice would say: accept this as the cost of business, hire to add capacity, serve everyone.
-But that multiplies the problem.
-More capacity means more low-value clients consuming time and destroying margins.
+Traditional advice would say: accept this as the cost of doing business, hire to add capacity, and keep serving everyone.
+But that just multiplies the issue: more capacity pulls in more low-value clients, which eat time and crush margins.

-Santiago saw a better path.
-Cut the bottom, raise prices on the middle, charge a premium for the top.
-Use the same capacity to serve fewer, better clients at higher rates.
+Santiago chose a different path.
+He cut the bottom group, raised prices on the middle, and charged a premium for the top, using the same capacity to serve fewer, better clients at higher rates.

 Revenue doesn’t require more clients.
 It requires better clients at better prices.